 The Chemical Tanker Project

 The Chemical Tanker Project, which is being jointly carried out by the John Nurminen Foundation and Traficom, seeks to reduce discharges of harmful substances into the Baltic Sea from tank washing on chemical tankers.
 The project began with a risk assessment to identify the most harmful chemical discharges from tank washing on chemical tankers.
 Solutions to reduce such discharges will be sought in cooperation with chemical industry companies, ports and shipping companies.
+In spring 2023, the project was extended to Sweden in cooperation with Coalition Clean Baltic and the Swedish Transport Agency.

 The objective is to reduce discharges of hazardous chemicals into the Baltic Sea